No Tags Found!

 Amend(0)

 The leaves are taken apart.
-Continuous service is service without a gap (you said a 2-year contract, and the employer might have taken you On Roll with continuous service).
-If there had been a gap between 2 years and 4 years 6 months, then it wouldn't be considered 6 years 6 months.
+Continuous service is service without a gap (you mentioned a 2-year contract, and the employer might have taken you on roll with continuous service).
+If there had been a gap between the 2 years and 4 years 6 months, then it wouldn't be considered 6 years 6 months.
 Preceding 240 days of service in the 5th year is counted as 1 year of service in the company.
 Have you resigned from the company yet, and what is the notice period for you?

 From India, Visakhapatnam